cathaypacific8747/am4/docs/formulae.md

 By Cathay Express, Star Alliance and other contributors.

-Last major revision: Jul 7 2021
+Last major revision: 7 Jul 2021, last updated: 20 Aug 2024

 If you have any suggestions or error corrections, open an [issue](https://github.com/cathaypacific8747/am4/issues) or contact me via our